rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3.md

 ### Conclusion

 We have now completed the full trace through the live migration process, while also taking some time to look at and understand how the RPC services are used to communicate back and forth between services.
 We started out in the Nova API service and quickly bounced between Compute API, Conductor, Scheduler, Destination and Source Compute and Hypervisor, Neutron, and many others.
-While some of these were a bit too difficult to cover in this article, you can use this same logic of moving through the code piece by piece to investigate any process, failure, or stack trace that you may receive.
-I encourage readers to use this information to dive deeper into the codebase to explore areas that interest them and that we did not cover.
+While some of these were a bit too difficult to cover in this series of articles, you can use this same logic of moving through the code piece by piece to investigate any process, failure, or stack trace that you may receive.
+I encourage readers to use this information to dive deeper into the codebase to explore areas that interest them and that we did not cover this time.
 For example, within the Scheduler codebase, OpenStack uses interesting "Abstract Base Classes" (to handle scheduling efforts) and some very complicated and confusing rules that can be fun to explore.
 Neutron itself is a complicated beast, and understanding it better can be very valuable.

-Please remember here however that this was not written by a professional writer or developer, but just a Racker with a passion for Openstack.
+Remember that this was not written by a professional writer or developer, but just a Racker with a passion for Openstack.
 I hope you've enjoyed this code dive and gained some knowledge, and hopefully I'll return soon with a new process to explore!